catmorbid/cybergod-mkdocs/docs/character-creation/gear.md

 When required, make an Ammo Save.
 Roll a D6, and on 6, you're out of ammo and need to reload.
 Mark down every Ammo Save you passed, and future Ammo Saves are rolled with an additional die.
 On 6th consecutive ammo save, you are forced to reload.
 Clear the marks after reload.

-> [!info] Post-combat Ammo Checks
+!!! info Post-combat Ammo Checks
-> As a rule of thumb, if you used a weapon in combat, make a single Ammo Save for it after the combat is over.
+	As a rule of thumb, if you used a weapon in combat, make a single Ammo Save for it after the combat is over.
 You can disregard this if you just reloaded.

 ### Sidearms